Luis Polonia

-Luis Andrew Polonia Almonte (born December 10, 1963) is a former Major League Baseball outfielder and designated hitter.
-He currently resides in Santiago, in the Dominican Republic, his hometown.
+Luis Andrew Polonia Almonte (born December 10, 1963) is a Dominican former professional baseball outfielder and designated hitter.
+He played in Major League Baseball (MLB) for the Oakland Athletics, New York Yankees, California Angels, Atlanta Braves, Baltimore Orioles, and Detroit Tigers.

-Signed by the Oakland Athletics as an amateur free agent in 1984, Polonia would make his Major League Baseball debut with the Oakland Athletics on April 24, 1987, and appear in his final game on October 1, 2000.
+Signed by the Athletics as an amateur free agent in 1984, Polonia made his MLB debut on April 24, 1987.
 He played for two World Series championship teams, winning with the Atlanta Braves in 1995 and the New York Yankees in 2000.
+He appeared in his final regular season game on October 1, 2000, though he appeared the postseason that year, including the World Series victory.

 Early life

-Polonia was born on December 10, 1963 in the Dominican Republic.
+Polonia was born on December 10, 1963, in the Dominican Republic.
 He joined the Dominican League at an early age and was known as a strong contact hitter, as well as a below-average defensive outfielder.
 Though he had good speed, he was not a wise baserunner and led his league in caught stealing a total of five times between the minors and majors.
 He was also known for his tremendous performance during winter ball.
 He is one of the top 10 contact hitters in Dominican League history and is the all-time Caribbean series leader in hits, doubles, and runs scored as of 2008.